Copycord/Copycord/website/docs/configuration/advanced.md

 - Default: `10` MB
 - Set to `0` to disable pruning
 - Checks run every 5 minutes
-- Applies to both `server.log` and `client.log`
+- Applies to `server.out` and `client.out`

-When a log file exceeds the limit, older entries are trimmed while preserving the most recent logs.
+The pruner uses memory-efficient seek-based reading — only the tail of the file is loaded into memory, even for very large log files.
+Writes are atomic (via temp file) to prevent data loss.

 ## Rate limit behavior